Do you want to see your WordPress site stats and check the views for your individual posts and pages?

 Step 3.
 How to See Page and Post Views in WordPress

-Once you’ve installed and activated the MonsterInsights Page Insights addon properly in WordPress, you can check views for each blog post and page in WordPress easily.
+Once you’ve installed and activated the MonsterInsights Page Insights addon in WordPress, you can check page views for each blog post and page in WordPress easily.

 To view the stats for your individual posts, you’ll need to visit Posts » All Posts from your dashboard.
 Similarly, you’ll need to go to Pages » All Pages to view the stats for your individual pages.

 Now, you can see an Insights column added on your WordPress Posts/ Pages screen.